AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7ef8a560-d544-4be4-98d4-4af907e44aea)

-Only make a sub directory for the .mp3 file in Songs.
+Make a new sub directory in /Songs name it the .mp3 filename.

 Example.

-Songs/korn/korn.mp3 (Required: The .mp3 file)

-The rest of the package to your song goes in /Songs.
+The song "Rocketman.mp3".

+░Songs/

+░░Songs/Rocketman/

+░░░Songs/Rocketman/Rocketman.mp3 (Put the .mp3 in here)

+Drop everything else for your package in the root of /Songs directory.

 Example.

-Songs/korn.chart           (Required: The .chart file)

-Songs/korn.jpg             (Optional: The image for the album art)

-Songs/korn_advanced.chart  (Optional: Only needed for advanced charts)

-Songs/korn_highway.jpg     (Optional: Custon note highway art)
+░Songs/Rocketman.chart           (Required: The .chart file) ░Songs/Rocketman.jpg             (Optional: The image for the album art) ░Songs/Rocketman_advanced.chart  (Optional: Only needed for advanced charts) ░Songs/Rocketman_highway.jpg     (Optional: Custom note highway art)

-Example of another .mp3 file.
+Everything follows the filename of your .mp3 filename.

+Use the included note highway image and the "no album image" to make your custom one.

+Stuff included is in the games intall folder.

+░VRDUS_Data\Music\Songs

+Make your own charts or add others to this \Songs folder.

+You can have the folder anywhere on your computer or named anything as long as you followed the instructions above.

+Make a good chart let us know!
+We will add it to our GitHub chart collection.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7b553db9-778c-4e59-8342-a0ec65bbfc0d)